TAMU-AML/Datasets/TemporalOverfitting/README.md

 There are two datasets used in the paper:

-1. Main case study datasets: Main case study datasets comprise of four wind turbine data, two inland and two offshore.
+1. case_study_1: Case Study I datasets comprise of four wind turbine data, two inland and two offshore.
 These datasets are not a part of this repository, but are available on the book webiste of Ding(2019) at the URL: https://aml.engr.tamu.edu/book-dswe/dswe-datasets/ (Dataset 6).
 The data are in the `CSV` file format with the first row as the headers.
 The meaning of the headers for the inland turbines (WT1 and WT2) are as follows:

     - `time`: time stamp for the observations.
     - `V` : wind speed in m/s.